UtkarshP879/Utkarsh_Patil_Epoch/Task-1/Subtask-1/Technical_Report.md

 ![Training and Validation Loss and Accuracy Plots for the Transformer_with_Categorical_Embeddings](Images/LearningPhase_Task1_Subtask1_Transformer_Categorical_Embeddings_Loss.png)

 In this representation, the sequences were not normalized.
 Instead, they were directly input as integers (specifically, the long datatype) to the transformer.
 Each token was then assigned its own unique embedding in the embedding table, which was then learnt as the training progressed.
 It can be seen from the loss plot of the transformer with categorical embeddings that it onverged much faster than the other transformer architectures, as well as the LSTM, since the embeddings were all separate and the model did not need to spend time figuring out the dependencies along a single linear projection.
 However, as a consequence of this, the model also became much less accurate, since it over-specialized the embeddings to the point where it is difficult for the model to infer the ranking relationship of that particular token in a sequencce upon which it has not been trained.
 Another major disadvantage of using this representation is the fact that the model cannot handle any out-of-distribution sequences, i.e., it does not have any embeddings for tokens (integers) that were not in its original dataset.
-This is not an issue seen in the other numerical representation strategy.
+This is not an issue seen in the continuous numerical representation strategy.

 # Ablations and Experiments:
 ## 1. Using Categorical Embeddings: